Memorial Day Sale! Save 30% on any Savings Plan. Use Code: MEM2330

 Do prepaid plans have a waiting period?

-Prepaid dental discount plans typically do not impose a waiting period, unlike PPO plans which typically do not provide immediate coverage for pre-existing conditions.
-With a new PPO plan, you’ll usually have to wait six months for basic restorative services or a year for major restorative services.
-Some PPOs waive the waiting period if you had dental insurance prior to joining the new plan.
-With your prepaid plan, you’re covered for any treatment the plan covers as soon as your plan is active.
+Unlike DPPO plans, DHMO plans typically do not impose a waiting period.
+With a new-to-you DPPO plan, you’ll usually have to wait six months for basic restorative services or up to a year for major restorative services.
+Some DPPOs waive the waiting period if you had dental insurance prior to joining the new plan.
+With your prepaid DHMO plan, you’re covered for any treatment the plan covers as soon as your plan is active.

 Are there affordable options to dental insurance?